Drive-P2D: A Progressive Perception-to-Decision Benchmark for VLMs in Autonomous Driving: Experiments

-We analyzed the overall results to evaluate the general capability strengths.
-GPT-4.1 ranks first in overall performance, while among open-source models, Qwen (72B) yields the highest average performance.
-Although closed-source models continue to demonstrate superior generalization and stability, recent open-source systems show growing competitiveness.
-Representative failure cases of GPT-4.1 are shown in Figure~\ref{fig:bad}.
-Complete 0-shot results are presented in Table~\ref{tab:app-all-0shot}.
-Experimental setup is shown in Appendix~\ref{app:exper_setup}.
+We analyze the overall results to evaluate general capability.
+GPT-4.1 ranks first in overall performance, while among open-source models, Qwen (72B) yields the highest.
+Although closed-source models show strong overall performance, recent open-source systems show growing competitiveness.
+Representative GPT-4.1 failure cases are shown in Figure~\ref{fig:bad}, complete 0-shot results in Table~\ref{tab:app-all-0shot}, and the experimental setup in Appendix~\ref{app:exper_setup}.

-The results exhibit a clear stratification: larger-scale models generally achieve higher accuracy on Object-1/2 and perform more consistently on Scene-1, while models under 10B parameters exhibit higher performance variance—some achieving high Scene-1 scores but inconsistent results across other tasks—highlighting the importance of model scale for multi-task stability.
-On Scene-2, most models exhibit substantially lower accuracy, suggesting that current VLMs struggle with robust scene understanding and often fail to accurately interpret unrepresentative environments that should constrain downstream decisions.
-For Decision-1 and Decision-2, most VLMs still lack the stability observed in perception tasks and exhibit high variability under ambiguous conditions, indicating that current models remain inadequate for complex driving-scene decision-making.
+The results show clear stratification: larger models generally perform better on Object-1/2 and more consistently on Scene-1, while models under 10B show higher variance across tasks, highlighting the role of scale in multi-task stability.
+On Scene-2, most models exhibit substantially lower accuracy, suggesting that current VLMs struggle with robust scene understanding and often fail to accurately interpret special scene factors that should constrain downstream decisions.
+For Decision-1/2, most VLMs still lack the stability observed in perception tasks and exhibit high variability under complex conditions, suggesting that decision-making is not sufficiently supported by upstream object and scene-level information, especially when scene understanding remains difficult.